As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: Convolutions in the Frequency domain

-Practically, the kernels applied in the frequency domain are bandlimited - to the highest spatial frequency that can be represented in the feature map.
-However, since higher frequencies can not be encoded in the input signal by definition, this is no practical limitation.
-In the frequency domain, we can thus efficiently apply convolutions with filters with standard sizes of for example $224\times 244$ or $32\times 32$ learned spatial frequencies, solely limited by the resolution of the input feature map. \\
+Practically, the kernels applied in the frequency domain are band-limited - to the highest spatial frequency that can be represented in the featuremap.
+However, since higher frequencies can not be encoded in the discrete input signal by definition, this is no practical limitation.
+In the frequency domain, we can thus efficiently apply convolutions with filters with standard sizes of for example $224\times 244$ (for ImageNet) or $32\times 32$ (for CIFAR-10) learned spatial frequencies, solely limited by the resolution of the input featuremap.